sictweb/bti425-2020/notes/security-intro.md

 For our purposes in this course, the *security topics* will introduce you to the security-related goals, terminology, and techniques for a web app.

 > In a separate document, we will introduce infrastructure-based security topics, such as public key infrastructure and transport layer security.
+>
 > Those infrastructure-based topics are outside the scope of this document.

 The overall goal is to protect a web app's usage and its data, making the app available for only its intended users.

 > A "web app" is an app that is created with *web technologies*.
+>
 > It is assumed that this kind of app relies on HTTP, and is typically written in JavaScript (supported and complemented by related technologies, including HTML, CSS, JSON, etc.).
+>
 > And, it's assumed that an app can be designed to be deployed to one or more device platforms (including a browser, a native-code platform, a server, etc.).
+>
 > It is also assumed that a web app is a *distributed* app, in that it could be composed of separate parts that run on two or more devices and communicate over a network.

-The security topics coverage this week and next will focus on the parts that we implement in software ourselves.
+The security topics coverage in this course will focus on the parts that we implement in software ourselves.
 We will have little or no treatment of other security topics, including physical and network security.
-(It is assumed that we will deploy our app on a host that supports [transport layer security](https://en.wikipedia.org/wiki/Transport_Layer_Security).)
+(It is assumed that we will deploy our app on a host that supports [transport layer security](https://en.wikipedia.org/wiki/Transport_Layer_Security), aka "https".)

 We will start by defining and studying a *security system*.